What do we do at the Eucharist: offer sacrifice, or just receive?

 And although we be unworthy, through our manifold sins, to offer unto thee any sacrifice, yet we beseech thee to accept this our bounden duty and service.

 But there are also exclusivists wholly committed to the notion of Eucharist as a participation in the one sacrifice of Christ, such as the Anglo-catholic, Eric Mascall.
-These reject the idea of there being any element of offering on our own part in that one perfect offering of Christ enacted at the altar.
+Such people reject the idea of there being any element of offering on our own part in the one perfect offering of Christ enacted at the altar:

 I would not describe (the Eucharist) as an offering of bread and wine, in the strict sense of an offering made to God’. (pp.182-183)